skip to main content

 More resources for buying a router

-Don’t buy a standalone router unless you’re unhappy with the one supplied by your internet provider.
-Generally, you won’t see automatic upgrades when a new Wi-Fi standard goes live, so while all your friends are speeding along on Wi-Fi 6, you may still suffer through Wi-Fi 4.
+Here’s the thing.
+If you’re renting, you won’t see automatic upgrades when a new Wi-Fi standard goes live, so while all your friends are speeding along on Wi-Fi 7, you may still suffer through Wi-Fi 4.
 You can probably request an upgrade, which is covered for free because you pay a monthly fee.
+Replacements are usually free, too, if your router malfunctions.

 Wireless gateways are a different story.
 An upgrade request may not be ideal in this situation, but instead, a new gateway or router that includes the features and performance you want.
 You may or may not save money in the long run—it just depends on what you settle on.